Fast and Vectorizable Alternative to Binary Search in O(1) Applicable to a Wide Domain of Sorted Arrays of Floating Point Numbers: Test Results

-\paragraph{MKL} MKL performance is generally superior to classic binary search, but significantly inferior to any of the enhanced versions of binary search discussed.
-The scalar case in particular, for small arrays, is even slower than classic binary search.
+\textit{\MKLName} performance is generally superior to \textit{\ClassicName}, but significantly inferior to any of the enhanced versions of \textit{binary search} discussed.
+For small arrays, it is even slower than \textit{\ClassicName}, which is not surprising considering that the function used has a vectorial signature and incurs unnecessary overheads to deal with just a scalar.
+Its time complexity is better than logarithmic and it is more resilient than other algorithms to cache memory related penalties for arrays $X$ of large size.